Publication: MONU #28

 The LA River’s revitalization and restoration promoted by various stakeholders, city planners and developers working together, suggests a green oasis that we can revert to.
 Images of a tame and ecologically vibrant river are conjured up, an Eden of sorts.
 The promise of plants and wildlife taking over the concrete, competing with it, hiding it, providing a sanctuary for lost species and people recreating in the middle of industrial Los Angeles, perpetuates the myth of the sustainable city.

 What does it mean for planners and policy to manage nature in the city?
-In both of the urban-natures discussed here planners, as both makers and representatives of policy, are overlooked designers and the urban public is the dismissed client in most of the literature surrounding designer-client relationships.
-By most measures planners, and the civic institutions they represent, are active managers, agents who rely on specific, often narrow in scope, scientific tools and technology in the making of environments.
+In both of the urban-natures discussed here, planners, as both makers and representatives of policy, are overlooked designers and the urban public is the dismissed client.
+This despite the fact that by most measures planners, and the civic institutions they represent, are active managers of new urban form, agents who rely on specific scientific tools and technology in the making of environments.
 And the implications for urbanism are nearly absolute if we were to take seriously the position that the management of the environment is the making of the environment.
 Revitalization and restoration are as much nostalgic calls to futuristic urban-natures as they are tools for the ongoing securitization of property rights and, by extension, the persistent perception of the sustainable city as a depository for wealth.